-The office of recent decades has had a distinctive look – open plan, grey carpets and fluorescent lighting.
-However, in our last post we discussed how office design is heading for pastures new, with workplaces becoming increasingly flexible and catering for their employee’s needs and desires.
+The office layout of recent decades has had a distinctive look – open plan, grey carpets and fluorescent lighting.
+However, in our last post we discussed how office design is heading for pastures new, with workplaces becoming increasingly flexible and designed to meet their employee’s needs.

 As with any type of design, trends are not fixed but ever changing, whether it to be to accommodate new research or to meet evolving needs.
-We consider the history of workplace design.
+We consider the history of workplace design and the introduction of demountable partitions to create a more flexible working environment.

 The Birth of the Office